JetBrains/compose-multiplatform/tutorials/Navigation/README.md

 This pattern is encouraged by the Decompose library.
 If this is your choice, then you can just use its recommended approach.

 The main idea is to split (decompose) your project by multiple components.
-Components can be organized in a tree structure, and each level can (but not must) have multiple `Routers`.
+Components can be organized in a tree structure, and each level can (but not must) have multiple [Routers](https://arkivanov.github.io/Decompose/router/overview/).
 Each component is just a normal interface/class, an entry point to the underlying logic.

 The only responsibility of the user interface is to listen for components' state changes and trigger their events.